hirrolot/metalang99/README.md

 $ wget https://raw.githubusercontent.com/Hirrolot/epilepsy-amalgamation/master/epilepsy.h
 ```

 In the first case, you must add one more include path `epilepsy/include`.

+To use Epilepsy, just `#include <epilepsy.h>` beforehand.
 No additional setup is needed: Epilepsy is implemented using only preprocessor macros.

 ## Motivation